Krarilotus/Ascension/bootstrapChangelog.md

 - 25% damage decrease to most other units
 - 37.5% damage decrease to Pikemen, Arabian Swordsmen
 - 50% damage decrease to European Swordsmen, Knights
-- removed speedboost from their recruitment rallypoint
+- Removed speed boost from their recruitment rallypoint
 ```

 Assassins are a much more powerful, but more expensive raid unit, compared to Slaves, they are seen at any point of the game straight from start.